coderthegreat2/vitreous-emerald/README.md

 - item description on first obtain
 - increased bag size
 - custom ui for almost everything
+- exp for catching pokemon
+- ability to change a pokemon's ball
+- trade evos evolvable w/o trading (can also be evolved w/ trading)

 It builds the following ROM: